 - You may experience additional screening including a pat-down and inspection of your carry-ons.

-- If you don’t feel like your TSA agent understands your medical situation or supplies, kindly stop them and ask them to really listen to your concerns to make sure you maintain comfortability during this process.
+- If you don’t feel like your TSA agent understands your medical situation or supplies, kindly stop them and ask them to really listen to your concerns to make sure you maintain comfort during this process.

 For more information or advice on traveling, you can visit the TSA website or call TSA Cares at (855) 787-2227 before arrival.